openwallet-foundation/bifold-wallet/docs/design/mobile-verifier.md

 * In order to get the list of proofs received for a specific template we need to have an association between AFJ `ProofRecord` and `Template` records.
 It means that we need to add an optional `templateId` field to AFJ `ProofRecord` record.
 * After that, we will be able to query the history of proofs for a specific template.

+> Issue: Right now, we can use custom metadata of `ProofRecord`.
+But there is no efficient method to query records with specific metadata filter.
+We have to query all records and filer them on mobile side.

 > Changes in Aries Bifold